Kite Altitude World Record

 Monday September 24th

 These graphs were downloaded after return to Sydney and were not available at Cable Downs.
+The green line is the most important lthoughthe wind direction can have an effect on the ability to negotiate wind sheer.

 A late start is usual on day one.
 Uunless the whole team is on the strip by 6am it is difficult to setup the base and be prepared for launch by 9am.
 With ideal winds from ground to record altitude it would take 4 hours to reach our target and 3 hours to retreave the kite.
 In marginal conditions up to 12 hours would be need for the entire flight.Unfortunately we were unable to capitalise on potentially good conditions due to the late start and line which proved to be the wrong grade.
 450 lb line was supplied as 250 lb and while the breaking strength is not in itself a problem but the larger diameter causes excessive wind drag and to a lesser extent the extra weight contributed to line sag.
 This error in line selection was a major issue for the whole week and on one day in particular, may have prevented record altitude.